-If, in a judicial sentence or arbitral award, it is declared that a decision given or a measure enjoined by a court of law or other authority of one of the Parties to the dispute is wholly or in part contrary to international law, and if the constitutional law of that Party does not permit or only partially permits the consequences of the decision or measure in question to be annulled, the Parties agree that the judicial decision or arbitral award shall grant the injured Party equitable satisfaction.
+If in a judicial decision or arbitral award, it is declared that a decision given or a measure enjoined by a court of law or any other authority of one of the Parties to the dispute is wholly or in part contrary to international law, and if the constitutional law of that Party does not permit or only partially permits the consequences of the decision or measure in question to be annulled, the Parties agree that the judicial decision or arbitral award shall grant the injured Party equitable satisfaction.

-All questions on which the High Contracting Parties shall differ without being able to reach an amicable solution by the normal methods of diplomacy, the settlement of which cannot be sought by a judicial decision as provided in Article 2 of the present Treaty, and for the settlement of which no procedure has been laid down in any treaty or convention in force between the Parties, shall be submitted to the Permanent Conciliation Commission, whose duty it shall be to propose to the Parties an acceptable solution, and in any case to present a report to them.
+All questions on which the High Contracting Parties shall differ without being able to reach an amicable-solution by the normal methods of diplomacy, the settlement of which cannot be sought by a judicial decision as provided in Article 2 of the present Treaty, and for the settlement of which no procedure has been laid down in any treaty or convention in force between the Parties.